valeria-va/ROS2_rUBot_mecanum_ws/Documentation/01_rUBot_setup.md

 - Custom Dockerfile and docker-compose

 When the commercial LIMO robot is plugged on, the docker-compose-v3.yaml service is executed and the LIMO robot is ready to be controlled within the TheConstruct environment.

+The same could be done to see the ros topics.

 ## **3. Update and syncronize the repository project**